 THAT’S IT!!
 I did this in a few hours on a Sunday afternoon.
-I think it’s way cuter than any (too short) shower curtain I could find online!
-If I ever get tired of the block print I can just whip up a new one!
+I think it’s way cuter than any (too short) cotton shower curtains I could find online!
+If I ever get tired of the block print I can just whip up new decorative curtains!
 I may have to refer to this here tutorial so I’m pretty glad I’m documenting it, I think next time it would go even faster.

 So next week is the reveal!!
 Will my fixtures make it in time?
 That is still TBD but fingers and toes are all crossed.